 2) The first ever world history of the culture of war (there are many histories of war, but not its culture).
 The history shows how the nation-state has come over time to monopolize the culture of war.
 Hence a culture of peace can only be attained through a new and different global system of governance.

-3) Twelve years of research on the forces at work in the world for a culture of peace, including the midterm and final World Reports from the civil society to the United Nations for the International Decade for a Culture of Peace and Nonviolence for the Children of the World.
+3) Many years of research on the forces at work in the world for a culture of peace, including an early history of the culture of peace, the World Reports from the civil society to the United Nations for the International Decade for a Culture of Peace and Nonviolence for the Children of the World.
 (2001-2010), and follow-up information since then on the Culture of Peace News Network (CPNN) and its bulletins.